decred/dcrdata/README.md

 ## System Hardware Requirements

-The time required to sync in "full" mode varies greatly with system hardware and software configuration.
+The time required to sync varies greatly with system hardware and software configuration.
 The most important factor is the storage medium on the database machine.
 An SSD (preferably NVMe, not SATA) is strongly recommended if you value your time and system performance.

-### lite Mode (SQLite only)
+### dcrdata only (PostgreSQL on other host)

 Minimum: